 Between 2009 and 2014, there was an average of 20 fatalities on the streets within the city limits, with nine pedestrian fatalities and two bicyclist fatalities annually.
 Pedestrian and bicycle crashes tend to have a much higher fatality rate because of the nature of these accidents.
 In fact, approximately 3% of all crashes involving a bicycle or pedestrian results in a fatality, while only 0.04% of motor vehicle crashes produce a similar result.

-Characteristics of Dangerous Roads For Pedestrians
+Dangerous Roads For Pedestrians

 There are several factors that might make roadways more dangerous for pedestrians.
 Some of the biggest dangers according to federal data from the Fatality Analysis Reporting System (FARS) are: